reshmabidikar/slate/source/includes/_catalog.md

 This endpoint uploads a complete catalog in XML format.
 This becomes the current version of the Catalog for this Tenant.

+Note that the naming for the various entities is based on what the [XML spec specifies](https://www.w3.org/TR/1999/REC-xml-names-19990114/#NT-NCName), and in particular the `name` elements need to be globally unique in the catalog and must conform to the XML `NCName` definition.
+This means that they cannot contain symbol characters like :, @, $, %, &, /, +, ,, ;,, whitespace characters or parentheses, and they cannot begin with a number, dot or minus character.

 **HTTP Request**

 `POST http://127.0.0.1:8080/1.0/kb/catalog/xml`